BEE4850/hw1/README.md

 - `hw01.ipynb`: Jupyter Notebook for the homework assignment.
 Students should create code or Markdown blocks as necessary to answer questions, or can write their code and solutions in a different file format.
 - `Project.toml`, `Manifest.toml`: Julia environment files.
 These should just work, but feel free to add other packages as needed using the `Pkg` package manager.
 - `hw1.qmd`: Source file for Jupyter notebook generation.
-You shouldn't need to or want to touch this; everything is in the `.ipynb` file.
 You could modify this file to write your solution if you want to use [Quarto](https://quarto.org/).
 - `LICENSE`: This material is licensed using the MIT license.
 You can ignore this for working on the problem set.
 - `README.md`: This file.
 You shouldn't need to touch this.
 - `.gitignore`: This tells `git` what files to ignore.
 You shouldn't need to touch this.